“Judas’ kiss didn’t just send Jesus to the cross, it also spared us the cross.”

 The way I envision the scene, I see Matthew shoving food really fast in his mouth, for he is the one who eats the most in the group.
 Peter mocks Matthew and points to the food stuck in his long beard.
 Philip, on the other hand, eats one bite at a time, chewing the food slowly as if he had all the time in the world.
 For this reason, the disciples call him the “thin one.”

 The atmosphere is euphoric.
 The guys are having a blast!
 However, Jesus is not Himself.
 A few times He is asked if He is alright.
 Jesus replies with His usual smile.
+According to Jewish tradition, the door of the room (house) must be opened in the middle of the meal in anticipation of the arrival of the prophet Elijah, the forerunner of the coming Messiah.
+This, however, is not necessary today for Jesus, the promised Messiah, is present in the room!

 While they are eating, the expected happens, as with all other dim-witted, arrogant men.
 The disciples start arguing over who the greatest among them is.
 Jesus has been teaching these knuckleheads important life lessons for three years, and now He must teach them a lesson in humility.
 Jesus knows that actions speak louder than words.
 He arises from the supper, lays aside His garment, takes a towel, and wraps Himself around the waist.
 He then pours water into a basin and starts washing His disciples’ feet and drying them with the towel He has wrapped around His waist.